Logarithmic double ramification cycles: Introduction

 is the {\em double ramification cycle} on the moduli space of stable curves,

 The double ramification cycle $\mathsf{DR}_{g,A}$ can also be defined via log stable maps (and was motivated in part by Symplectic Field Theory \cite{EGH}).

 The classical approach to the locus \eqref{g445} in $\cM_{g,n}$ is via Abel-Jacobi theory for the universal curve.
 However, the Abel-Jacobi map does not extend over the boundary of the moduli space of stable curves.
 Approaches by Marcus-Wise \cite{Marcus2017Logarithmic-com} and Holmes \cite{Holmes2017Extending-the-d}, motivated by log geometry, provide a partial resolution of the Abel-Jacobi map which is sufficient to define a double ramification cycle.
-In fact, the Abel-Jacobi construction yields a more general {\em $k$-twisted double ramification cycle} for every integer $k$,